shubhrendutripathi/ironmist/README.md

 Shubhrendu Tripathi

 ## Description
-This is a reference poster displaying the paradigm and typing disciplines of various languages.
+This is a reference poster displaying the paradigm and typing disciplines of various programming languages.